 See the recipe card for full information on ingredients and quantities.

-- For added heat, increase the Frank’s hot sauce to 1 cup.
-You can adjust the spice level even after cooking by stirring in more hot sauce to taste.
+- For added heat, increase the Frank’s RedHot sauce to 1 cup.
+You can also adjust the spice level by using your favorite spicy salsa or stirring in even more hot sauce to taste once it’s warmed through.

 Storage and Reheating Instructions